imranbarbhuiya/pagination.djs/README.md

 });
 ```

+> **Note:**
-Note: All the options are optional
+> All the options are optional.
+If you don't pass any option, the default values will be used.

 You can set the options with `setOptions()` method also